dermatthes/FHtml/README.md

 Generating correct and secure HTML Code within your PHP-Code causes headache.
 Using FHtml's fluent speaking Api will save you lots of money you'd otherwise spent on aspirin.

-It comes with an `@`-attribute-parser for easy and pain-less writing; you don't need any quotes (`'` or `"`) within your quoted strings.
+It comes with an `@`-attribute-parser for easy and painless writing; you don't need any quotes (`'` or `"`) within your quoted strings.

 Example?
 See the Kickstart: